nsy033/ID311_Mario/README.md

 **Object-Oriented-Programming**

-- I have tried to consider each of *Mario*, brick, fire, star, ... as object playing their respective rols.
+- I have tried to consider each of *Mario*, brick, fire, star, ... as object playing their respective roles.
 - For instance, Mario has ...
   - attributes like image of himself, which direction he is facing, etc.
   - methods like move (to his facing direction), receiveGravity (), etc.

 **MVC**

 - Mario is moving according to the keyboard-pressing event.
-And as we have learned in class, it could lead to jittering if the event handling and rendering of the screen are not distinguished properly.
+As we have learned in class, it could lead to jittering if the event handling and rendering of the screen are not distinguished properly.
 - Therefore, I have adopted an approach that separates the model, view, and controller.
 So, for example, as we can see the codes in *main.js*, I have tried to separate the drawing and each algorithmic parts about controlling data.

 **Singleton**

 - Inside each map, there is only one *Mario*.
 In a similar manner, there is no need for GameManager and MapFactory to be constructed repeatedly.
-Rather it would be good to only generated at the very first time and use that instance again from the next calls.
+Rather it would be good to only generated at the very first time and use that instance again from the next needs.
 Therefore, I have tried to utilize the Singleton design pattern.

 **Subject-Observer**
 - I have tried to use the Subject-Observer pattern to enable *Mario* and each object to message with each other.
 - Most of the time, the notification occurs for detecting any collision, whenever *Mario* tries to moves to somewhere.
 Everything on the map then checks where *Mario* moved to, and verifies that whether it collides with itself.
 If Mario collides with itself, it informs *Mario* again about the collision.
-Then *Mario* is going to know that he can't move to that position as it's blocked.
+Then *Mario* is going to know that he cannot move to that position as it's blocked.
 - If the object where the collision with *Mario* is detected is an obstacle, such as a thorn or fire, or the *Mario*'s goal, a star, then the notification from the object is sent also to the GameManager.
 Through this notification, the GameManager will be able to know the current progress of the game, whether it is a game over or if the stage has been cleared.
-- For example, let's think about a situation that Mario wants to move to a certain coordinate which is overlapping with a block.
+- For example, let's think about a situation that Mario wants to move to a certain coordinate which is going to overlap with a block.
 Their messaging will looks like ...
   1. <img src="./data/images/mario-walk.png" width="40px">  *Mario* : I want to move to here (x, y)
   2. <img src="./data/images/block.png" width="40px">  Block : Then you'll bump into me.
 You cannot go there
   3. <img src="./data/images/mario-stable.png" width="40px">  *Mario* :  Okay, I see